Cervical cancer Cervix surgery & treatment Dr Jérémie Zeitoun · Surgeon Paris 8th

 the end of your plans for a family

-If you are diagnosed with early-stage cervical cancer and wish to have children, say so from the very first consultation.
-It changes everything about the surgical strategy.
+If you wish to have children, say so from the very first consultation.
+This is the first point to address, not the last — because it changes the surgical strategy.

 Would you like to know if you are a candidate for conservative surgery?
 Don't wait — say so at the first consultation, or contact us.